Determining an Iwatsuka Hamiltonian by knowledge of its first band function: Introduction: Iwatsuka Hamiltonians, edge currents and magnetic inverse problems

 Besides, when $0 < b_- \le b(x) \le b_+$ for $x \in (-\epsilon,\epsilon)$, where $ \epsilon \in [0,b_-^{-1/2})$, and $b(x) = b_\pm$ for $\pm x > \epsilon$, the existence of currents flowing in the $y$-direction was rigorously established in \cite{HS3}.
 These currents are carried by states with energy concentration in the energy bands of the Iwatsuka Hamiltonian, and they are well-localized in $x$ to a region of size $b_-^{-1/2}$, centered at $x=0$.
 The study of the case of a jump in the magnetic field at $x = 0$ corresponding to $\epsilon = 0$ in \cite{HS3}, was extended to $b_+=-b_-=b>0$ in \cite{DHS}.
 It shows that the magnetic field creates an effective barrier near $x = 0$ that causes edge currents to flow along it consistent with the heuristic approach conducted in \cite{RP}.
 Moreover, partially motivated by \cite{RP}, Dombrowski, Germinet and Raikov studied the edge conductance for generalized Iwatsuka models in \cite{DGR}.

 In this article we examine the inverse problem of determining the vector potential $A(x,y)=(0,a(x))$, where $a(x)=\int_0^x b(s) \dd s$, $x \in \R$, of the Iwatsuka Hamiltonian defined on the dense domain $C_0^\infty(\R^2) \subset L^2(\R^2)$ by $(-i \nabla -A)^2$, from knowledge of the edge currents carried by quantum states with energy localized in the first band $(b_-,b_+)$.
 More precisely, these edge currents are generated upon triggering the dynamic quantum system governed by the Iwatsuka Hamiltonian, by a suitable set of initial states with energy concentration within $(b_-,b_+)$.
+This problem is closely related to the inverse spectral problem of determining the Iwatsuka Hamiltonian from knowledge of its first band function, that will be examined separately.

 Inverse coefficient problems for the magnetic Schr\"odinger operator have attracted a great deal of attention over the last years.
 For instance, in \cite{CS}, using the Bukhgeim-Klibanov method, see \cite{BK}, the time-independent divergence-free magnetic potential was Lipschitz stably retrieved from a finite number of partial boundary observations (over the entire course of time) of the solution.
 The authors proceed by suitably changing the initial state of the corresponding dynamic Schr\"odinger equation and then measuring the solution on a sub-boundary fulfilling the geometric optics condition for the observability derived by Bardos, Lebeau and Rauch in \cite{BLR}.
 The case of non-zero divergence magnetic vectors was treated with the same approach in \cite{HKSY}.